 Ready for do-it-yourself weather predicting?
 Long before meteorologists had sophisticated technology to help them predict the weather, people made forecasts based on their observations of the sky, animals, and nature.
 Here are some weather sayings—and what they mean.

-Many of the traditional sayings they used, called proverbs, are accurate.
+Many of the traditional sayings they used, called proverbs, are surprisingly accurate.
 Try out some old-fashioned forecasting—that still works today!

 “The higher the clouds, the finer the weather.”

 If you spot wispy, thin clouds up where jet airplanes fly, expect a spell of pleasant weather.

 Keep an eye, however, on the smaller puff clouds (cumulus), especially if it’s in the morning or early afternoon.
 If the rounded tops of these clouds, which have flat bases, grow higher than the one cloud’s width, then there’s a chance of a thunderstorm forming.

 When the night sky is clear, Earth’s surface cools rapidly—there is no cloud cover to keep the heat in.
 If the night is clear enough to see the Moon and the temperature drops enough, frost will form.
 Expect a chilly morning!